Szymon-Czuszek/SAS-Data-Science/README.md

 This SAS script demonstrates the process of importing student data from an external file into a SAS dataset.
 It specifies the file location, defines the variables and their positions within the input data lines, and then reads the data accordingly to create the "student_data" dataset for further analysis or processing.

+## SAS Data Combination Example: Combining Student Data

+This SAS script combines data from two datasets "student_data_1" and "student_data_2" into a single dataset named "combined_student_data".

+### Explanation:

+1. **Data Import and Definition (Dataset A):**
+   - The DATA step "student_data_1" creates a dataset to store student information.
+   - The INPUT statement defines the variables and their types: student_name, gender, student_age, and student_weight.
+   - The CARDS statement specifies the data values for each variable.
+   - The RUN statement marks the end of the DATA step.

+2. **Data Import and Definition (Dataset B):**
+   - The DATA step "student_data_2" creates another dataset to store additional student information.
+   - Similar to Dataset A, it defines the variables and their types: student_name, gender, student_age, and student_weight.
+   - The CARDS statement specifies the data values for each variable.
+   - The RUN statement marks the end of the DATA step.

+3. **Combining Data (Dataset C):**
+   - The DATA step "combined_student_data" combines the data from both datasets A and B.
+   - The SET statement is used to concatenate the observations from datasets A and B.
+   - The RUN statement marks the end of the DATA step.

+This SAS script demonstrates how to combine data from multiple datasets into a single dataset in SAS.
+It imports and defines variables for student data in two separate datasets, and then combines them into a unified dataset for further analysis or processing.

 ## Usage

 Clone the repository to your local machine.